effector/effector/src/content/docs/en/api/effector/Event.md

 Creates a new event, which will be called after the original event is called if `fn` returns `true`.

 Let's assume a standard situation when you want to buy sneakers in the shop, but there is no size.
 You subscribe to a particular size of the sneakers model, and in addition, you want to receive a notification if they have it, and ignore any other notification.
-Therefore filtering can be helpful for that.
+Therefore, filtering can be helpful for that.
 Event filtering works in the same way.
 If filter returns `true`, the event will be called.

 ### Formulae